Complete Inference of Causal Relations between Dynamical Systems: Inferring causality from manifold dimensions

 Common cause

-The implications in Eqs. (\ref{indep}) - (\ref {cir}) are straightforward from causal relations to dimensional relations, the common cause case and the reasoning in the opposite direction follows from discretizing state variables otherwise further assumptions are required (see SI section 1.1).
-Thus, in order to infer the causality we estimated these dimensions using the method proposed in Farahmand\cite{Szepesvari2007}.
+The implications in Eqs.\ \eqref{indep}--\eqref{cir} straightforwardly connect causal relations to dimensional relations.
+The case of a common cause and the reasoning in the opposite direction follow from discretizing state variables; otherwise, additional assumptions are required (see \ref{si:dim-cause}).
+Therefore, to infer causality, we estimated these dimensions using the method proposed by Farahmand \cite{Szepesvari2007}.

-Since, we have only estimates for the manifold dimensions based on finite datasets, we can not show exact equalities in Eqs. (\ref{indep}) - (\ref {hcc}), but we assign probabilities to these causal cases.

-The posterior probabilities of the dimensional relationship of the r.h.s of Eqs.\,\ref{indep}-\ref{hcc} are inferred by comparing the estimates of joint dimension ($D_J$) to the dimensions of the individual embedded time series ($D_X$ and $D_Y$).
+As we only have estimates for manifold dimensions ($\bar{d}$) based on finite datasets, we cannot demonstrate exact equalities in Eqs.\ \eqref{indep}--\eqref{hcc}, but we assign probabilities to these causal cases.
+These posterior probabilities of the dimensional relationship on the r.h.s.\ of Eqs.\ \eqref{indep}--\eqref{hcc} are inferred by comparing the estimates of joint dimension to the dimensions of the individual embedded time series.

 The inference is demonstrated by the following scheme.
-Let $A$ be the causal relation, which unequivocally determines the relation between dimensions according to Eqs. \ref{indep}-\ref{hcc}, and also let $\bar{d}$ denote the observed dimension vector, formed by the $\left( \bar{d}_X, \bar{d}_Y, \bar{d}_J, \bar{d}_Z \right)$ observations.
-First we apply Bayes' Theorem
+Let $A$ be the causal relation, which unequivocally determines the relation between dimensions according to Eqs.\ \eqref{indep}--\eqref{hcc}.
+Also, let $\bar{d}$ denote the observed dimension vector, formed by the $\left( \bar{d}_X, \bar{d}_Y, \bar{d}_J, \bar{d}_Z \right)$ estimations of $(D_X, D_Y, D_J, D_X+D_Y)$ respectively.
+First, we apply Bayes' theorem